ETS2LA/website/welcome.md

 ### Features
 #### :icon-git-branch: Full access to simulator data
-Like many other applications we use a telemetry server in the ETS2 directory to get live data from the game. **However unlike others** we also have access to the games' road and prefab network to build a true full self-driving experience without the need for compute expensive vision models. **This also means that ETS2LA will work regardless of the camera or game version.*** You can now get those perfect cinematic shots without the need to hop onto multiplayer!
+Like many other applications we use a telemetry server in the ETS2 directory to get live data from the game. **However unlike others** we also have access to the games' road and prefab network to build a true full self-driving experience without the need for compute expensive vision models.
+You can now get those perfect cinematic shots without the need to hop onto multiplayer!

 #### :icon-globe: Multilingual
-We provide an easy to use translation framework for anyone to translate the app into their own language.
-The app will reload said language file on the fly, so you can see your the changes instantly.
+We provide an easy to use translation framework to translate ETS2LA into any language.
+Anyone can do this and the translations status is entirely driven by community efforts!

-#### :icon-location: Custom made navigation system
+#### :icon-location: Seamless navigation
-ETS2LA has a custom made A* based navigation system to find the shortest path to your destination**.
-This system is used because the game's own navigation system path cannot be accessed from the telemetry provided by the game.
+We have direct access to the in-game navigation route.
+ETS2LA will drive you to your destination, wherever it may be.
+This works with any map mod as long as the road data for said mod or mod combination has been extracted.

-#### :icon-log: State of the art custom AI models
+#### :icon-log: No expensive AI models
-We use state of the art AI models that are trained on a large dataset of custom annotated images created and labeled by our community!
-This allows us to have a much more accurate and reliable experience than what you would get out of the box.
+ETS2LA is entirely handwritten and relies on absolutely no AI.
+This means that ETS2LA is much more lightweight and performance efficient than many comparable programs.
+We've also heavily implemented multiprocessing ensuring that each plugin has it's own CPU core to run on.

 #### :icon-terminal: A rich developer experience
-We've built an easy to use backend that will let anyone create beautiful and functional plugins for ETS2LA.
-You can define an entire settings page with just a few lines of json.
-We also have a powerful event system that will let you listen to any events or keybinds from the game or within the app.
+ETS2LA includes an easy to use backend that will let anyone create beautiful and functional plugins for ETS2LA.
+You can define an entire settings page with just a few python code.
+We've also made a powerful event system that will let you listen to any events or keybinds from the game or within the app.

 #### :icon-project: A beautiful and modern user interface
-Built on top of NextJS and shadcn, we've made an easy to use and beautiful interface that will let you easily find what you need.
-We also include a visualization of the current state around the truck built with godot.
-Said visualization is highly inspired by a certain EV company...
+Built on top of NextJS and shadcn, we've made an easy to use and beautiful interface that is highly inspired by real world self driving solutions.

-* * *
-\* The base self driving will work on any camera or game version, including VR use.
-But we still use vision models for vehicle detection, the app will not detect other vehicles and objects outside of the interior camera view.
-\*\* The navigation system currently finds the **shortest path**.
-This is not guaranteed to be the **fastest path**.
 * * *
 [!ref Screenshots and Videos](/media.md)